LLNL/Silo/docs/intro.md

 Some of the more useful ones are briefly summarized here.

 Compound Array
-: A compound array is an abstraction of a Fortran common block.
-  It is also somewhat like a C struct.
-  It is a list of similarly typed by differently named and sized (usually small in size) items that one often treats as a group (particularly for I/O purposes).
+: A struct-like object which contains a list of similarly typed but differently named and sized (usually small) items that one often treats as a group (particularly for I/O purposes).

 Directory
 : A silo file can be organized into directories in much the same way as a Unix filesystem.

 Optlist
-: An “options list” object used to pass additional options to various Silo API functions.
+: An options list object used to pass additional options to various Silo API functions.

 Simple Variable
 : A simple variable is just a named, multi-dimensional array of arbitrary data.
+  This object contains, in addition to the data, the dimensions and data type of the array.
+  This object is not required to be associated with any mesh.

 User Defined Object
-: A generic, user-defined object or arbitrary nature.
+: A generic, user-defined object of arbitrary composition.

+Extended Silo Object
+: A Silo object which includes any number of user-defined additional members.

-### Silo’s Fortran Interface
+## Silo’s Fortran Interface

 The Silo library is implemented in C.
 Nonetheless, a set of Fortran callable wrappers have been written to make a majority of Silo’s functionality available to Fortran applications.